isc-projects/kea/doc/guide/install.rst

 Building from source code requires the following software installed on the system:

--  Boost C++ Libraries (http://www.boost.org/).
+-  Boost C++ libraries (https://www.boost.org/).
 The oldest Boost version used for testing is 1.57 (although it may also work with older versions).
 The Boost system library must also be installed.
    Installing a header-only version of Boost is no longer recommended.